Get instant connectivity & skip roaming fees

 Supported countries according to their own search doesn't match the actually supported countries, can't use the eSIM in Bosnia at all.

-Currently, Bosnia and Herzegovina is supported by over 90 travel eSIM brands (providers), offering over 2200 prepaid data plans.
-With such a wide variety of options, travelers should easily be able to find an eSIM that suits their specific data needs and travel duration.
+Currently, eSIMDB lists over 90 travel eSIM brands offering service in Bosnia and Herzegovina, with a substantial selection of over 2200 prepaid data plans available.
+With such a wide variety of options, travelers are likely to find an eSIM that perfectly suits their data requirements and budget for their trip.

 Bosnia and Herzegovina has three major Mobile Network Operators (MNOs):